marcospb19/marcospb19/README.md

 <!-- Random facts about me -->
 <h2 align="center"><img align="center" src="https://i.imgur.com/Y65KVTs.png" height="54px" />  Random facts about me</h2>

-1. I believe sushi is the best food ever 🍣
+1. I believe sushi is the best food ever! 🍣
-2. I love _ping pong_ 🏓 and _volleyball_ 🏐
+2. I love _ping pong_ 🏓 and _volleyball_ .🏐
-3. I want to build great software that makes the world a better place 😉
+3. I want to build great software that makes the world a better place. 😉
-4. I'm trying to get into a workout routine to be more healthy and live longer 🙂
+4. I'm trying to get into a workout routine to be more healthy and live longer. 🙂
-6. If my name were to be translated, I'd be called "John Marks"
+6. If my name were to be translated, I'd be called "John Marks".
-5. And I plan on making a Linux distribution
+5. And I plan on making a Linux distribution.

 ---